-WashULaw offers international lawyers the opportunity to select a graduate program that best fits their particular academic and professional goals.
-Students can pursue an LLM in Intellectual Property and Technology Law, described below.
-They can also pursue a general LLM degree designed for international lawyers, a two-year LLM with a focus on legal English, or the Juridicae Scientiae Doctor (JSD) degree.
+WashULaw offers several specialty LLM programs to meet the particular academic and professional goals of individual students.
+Students can pursue an LLM in Intellectual Property and Technology Law or an LLM with concentration in Negotiation and Dispute Resolution, each described below.
+This is in addition to the general LLM degree designed for international lawyers, a two-year LLM with a focus on legal English, or the Juridicae Scientiae Doctor (JSD) degree.

 LLM in IP & Technology Law